Skip to main content

 How this policy works:

-2. Allow GPT-4 family for enterprise users with daily spend and token limits
+2. Allow GPT-4 family for premium users with daily spend and token limits

 3. Allow chat completions for everyone with a rate limit and content audit (alert-only, not deny)